About the Campus

-Many innovative partnerships are already formed, thanks to the early successes of facilities such as the Clinical and Translational Science Institute and QB3, the California Institute for Quantitative Biosciences, as well as the recent arrival of pharmaceutical industry heavyweights such as Bayer, Celgene and Merck to the Mission Bay neighborhood.
+Many innovative partnerships are already formed, thanks to the early successes of facilities such as the Clinical and Translational Science Institute and QB3, the California Institute for Quantitative Biosciences, as well as the arrival of pharmaceutical industry heavyweights such as Bayer, Celgene and Merck to the Mission Bay neighborhood.

 But the partnerships are not merely between academia and industry.
 Sometimes the partners are research and academic organizations.

 The Gladstone Institutes is an independent, nonprofit biomedical research foundation affiliated with UCSF and located adjacent to UCSF Mission Bay.
 Primary research efforts at the Gladstone Institutes focus on three of the most important clinical problems of modern times: cardiovascular disease, AIDS and neurodegenerative disorders.
 Gladstone researchers also hold faculty appointments at UCSF.